 2: While changing in and out of 4LO, the ignition key must be ON and the vehicle's engine must be running for a shift to take place and for the indicator lights (4WD shift and 4LO position indicator) to be operable.
 Otherwise, the shift will not take place and no indicator lights will be on or flashing.

-3: Make sure the transfer 4LO position indicator light turns on when you shift the 4WD shift switch to 4LO.
-The [DFF] indicator light (if so equipped) will also turn on when 4LO is selected.
-See "Vehicle dynamic control system" later in this section.
+VIC vice with the shift will not take place and no indicator lights will be on or flashing.
+VIC 3: Make sure the transfer 4LO position indicator light turns on when you shift the 4WD shift switch to 4LO.
+The VIC system later in this section.
 The transfer case 4WD shift switch is used to select either 2WD or 4WD depending on the driving conditions.
 There are three types of drive modes available, 2WD, 4H and 4LO.